Shahraehash/AutoML/docs/src/user-guide/test-model.md

 ## Batch entry

-Additionally, you may provide a dataset to use for more detailed group testing through MILO’s `Batch` mode (this dataset should have similar features as the ones that were used to build the models).
+Additionally, you may provide a dataset to use for more detailed group testing through MILO-ML’s `Batch` mode (this dataset should have similar features as the ones that were used to build the models).
 This allows the model to predict on every row of the data and adds a new column at the end which contains the target column (the new prediction).
 An additional column is also added to show the probability of each of these outcomes.

 ![Batch Segment](./images/image28.png)